Jonathan Frank Rezac, age 63, died suddenly in Palm Bay, Florida on Saturday, June 29, 2019.

 A small service was held Wednesday, July 3, 2019 at Holy Trinity Episcopal Church in Melbourne, FL, where Mr. Rezac was a member.

-A full service for friends and family is scheduled for October 19, 2019 at the Palm Bay Community Center, located on Port Malabar Road.
-Time of service is pending and will be updated once confirmed.
+A full service for friends and family is scheduled for 10:00 a. m on October 19, 2019 at the Palm Bay Community Center, located at 1502 Port Malabar Road, NE.

 A Maryland service will be scheduled later in the year.